-PROJECT GREEN:

-DEVELOPING A GREEN DESIGN 5CR
+PROJECT GREEN: DEVELOPING A GREEN DESIGN

-Design and present a green space.
-Spend class time developing a green design based on knowledge obtained throughout the quarter, and present them to the class in preparation for real-life interior green design proposals.
+The student will design and present a sustainable interior space.
+Students will spend class time developing a green design based upon knowledge obtained throughout the quarter and present to the class, in preparation for real life green design proposals.

-DESIGN I 5CR
+DSN 225 DESIGN I